 Services that our plan pays for What you must pay Diabetes screening \$0 copay The plan will cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension) history of abnormal cholesterol and triglyceride levels (dyslipidemia) • obesity history of high blood sugar (glucose) Tests may be covered in some other cases, such as if you are overweight and have a family history of diabetes.
-Depending on the test results, you may qualify for up to two diabetes screenings every 12 months.
-Diabetic self-management training, services, and \$0 copay supplies Prior authorization may be required The plan will cover the following services for all people who have diabetes (whether they use insulin or not): Supplies to monitor your blood glucose, including the following: - a blood glucose monitor blood glucose test strips - lancet devices and lancets glucose-control solutions for checking the accuracy of test strips and monitors These are the only covered brands of blood glucose monitors and test strips: ACCU-CHEK® manufactured by Roche, or Trividia products sometimes packaged under your pharmacy's name.
-This benefit is continued on the next page.
+You may qualify for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.
+Diabetic self-management training, services, and supplies \$0 copay Prior authorization may be required The plan will cover the following services for all people who have diabetes (whether they use insulin or not): Thor duthonzation may be required Supplies to monitor your blood glucose, including the following: a blood glucose monitor blood glucose test strips - lancet devices and lancets glucose-control solutions for checking the accuracy of test strips and monitors This benefit is continued on the next page.

-Services that our plan pays for

-Diabetic self-management training, services, and supplies (continued)

-- Humana covers any blood glucose monitors and test strips specified within the preferred brand list above.
-In general, alternate non-preferred brand products are not covered unless your doctor provides adequate information that the use of an alternate brand is medically necessary in your specific situation.
-If you are new to Humana and are using a brand of blood glucose monitor and test strips that are not on the preferred brand list, you may contact us within the first 90 days of enrollment into the plan to request a temporary supply of the alternate non-preferred brand.
-During this time, you should talk with your doctor to decide whether anv of the preferred product brands listed above are medically appropriate for you.
-Non-preferred brand products will not be covered following the initial 90 days of coverage without an approved prior authorization for a coverage exception. - For people with diabetes who have severe diabetic foot disease, the plan will cover the following: - One pair of therapeutic custom-molded shoes (including inserts) and two extra pairs of inserts each calendar year, or - One pair of depth shoes and three pairs of inserts each year (not including the non-customized removable inserts provided with such shoes)

-The plan will also cover fitting the therapeutic custom-molded shoes or depth shoes.
+Services that our plan pays for What you must pay Diabetic self-management training, services, and supplies (continued) • For people with diabetes who have severe diabetic foot disease, the plan will cover the following: \$0 copay Prior authorization may be required one pair of therapeutic custom-molded shoes (including inserts) and two extra pairs of inserts each calendar year, or one pair of depth shoes and three pairs of inserts each year (not including the non-customized removable inserts provided with such shoes) The plan will also cover fitting the therapeutic custom-molded shoes or depth shoes.
 The plan will cover training to help you manage your diabetes, in some cases.

-\$0 copay

-What you must pay

-Prior authorization may be required